-- The tax levy limit legislation continues to be a challenging factor for the District. - The following unfunded mandates in administration, finance, facilities, health and safety, school-wide instruction, technology and non-public schools continue to be a financial burden on the District. - A continued number of special education students, students in temporary housing and ENL students (English New Language) as well as tremendous fluctuations in enrollment continue to be a concern for the District. - The reduction and potential future reductions in the School District state aid, as indicated by the Governor, has created uncertainty of the amount of actual revenue we will receive in the upcoming school year.
-The State's revenue shortfall due to COVID-19 has and will impact the District's future, if additional federal assistance is not received. - The District also has seen an increase in expenditures associated with the health and safety, as well as instructional implications, resulting from COVID-19.
+- The tax levy limit legislation continues to be a challenging factor for the District. - A continued number of special education students, students in temporary housing and ENL students (English New Language) as well as tremendous fluctuations in enrollment continue to be a concern for the District. - The District also has seen an increase in expenditures associated with the health and safety, as well as instructional implications, resulting from COVID-19.